ReneNyffenegger/temp-Parser/readme.txt

   { Two actions

    During an LL parse, the parser continuously chooses between two actions:
       - Predict: Based on the leftmost nonterminal and some number of lookahead tokens, choose which production ought to be applied to get closer to the input string.
-      - Match: Match the leftmost guessed terminal symbol with the leftmost unconsumed symbol of input.
+      - Match  : Match the leftmost guessed terminal symbol with the leftmost unconsumed symbol of input.

    In an LR parser, there are two actions:
-      - Shift: Add the next token of input to a buffer for consideration.
+      - Shift :  Add the next token of input to a buffer for consideration.
       - Reduce:  Reduce a collection of terminals and nonterminals in this buffer back to some nonterminal by reversing a production.

   }
   { Stackoverflow answer - https://softwareengineering.stackexchange.com/a/419370/3406